VueGWT/vue-gwt/doc/project-setup.md

 </plugins>
 ```

-## ✅ Add Vue.js library to your index.html
+## ✅ Add Vue.js Library to Your Index.html

 In your GWT app index.html add the following tag in the &lt;head&gt; section: